Pathoschild/smapi-mod-dump/source/~AairTheGreat/Fish Finder/README.md

 * [Stardew Wiki](https://stardewvalleywiki.com) - To the people maintaining this very useful site.
 * [Teh's Fishing Overhaul](https://www.nexusmods.com/stardewvalley/mods/866) - TehPers, helped inspire the HUD used in this mod
 * Nexus user Nogohoho - For suggesting this mod idea.
+* Github user asqwedcxz741 - For the Simplified Chinese translation
+* Github user Dmitrey Kupcov - For the Russian translation
+* Nexus user kaog1992 - For the Spanish translation
 * To my testers: SparkyTheCat and My Better Half  -- Thank you!

 ## See Also